Lithrun/Erios-Documentation/_docs/documentation.md

 title: "Documentation"
 excerpt: "Become an Erios expert!"
 toc: true
+hide_page_date: true
 ---
 {% include warning.html content="This documentation is still under development!
-Some pages may not yet be finished, or information can still be inaccurate.
-Once the demo releases this will all be fixed!" %}
+Some pages may not yet be finished!" %}

 Welcome to the official documentation of **Erios**, the action RPG game that fully immerses you within the world of Erios!
 If you are new to this documentation, then I would recommend you to read the [introduction page]({{ "docs/about/introduction" | relative_url }}) to get an overview of what this documentation has to offer.